SDCBC Board and Team

-President: Angeles Nelson
+Immediate Past President: Angeles Nelson

 Angeles is a Policy Advocate with Nourish California, where she specializes in advancing state policy that improves students’ access to healthy school meals and increases food access for immigrant Californians.
 Angeles also conducts federal advocacy to preserve, protect, and improve access to the WIC program, Maternal Health, and Breastfeeding.

 Prior to joining Nourish California, Angeles worked as a community advocate and organizer in Lemon Grove (LG) to create a more vibrant community with opportunities, equity, and wellness for all through resident-led community projects.

 Currently, Angeles is a Community Advisory Commissioner for the LG City Council, a member of The Kitchenistas and a Resident Leadership Academy Trainer.
 Angeles has been fortunate to work for amazing causes, which include, building the first community garden in LG, establishing a breastfeeding support group in LG, assisting homeless and adults living with mental illness in finding quality housing, and supporting new mothers during labor and throughout their breastfeeding journey.
 She has mobilized and co-powered many members of her community to successfully advocate for policies that promote wellness, equity, and safety for all Californians.